checor/checor.github.io/about.md

 ### More Information

-Currently working at Bedu as a Back End Developer, where apart from programming, I teach others to learn Python for web development and data science.
+Currently working at Bedu as a Back End Developer, where aside from programming, I teach others to learn Python for web development and data science.

 My main programming languages are Python, C++, and JS.